Belval/TextRecognitionDataGeneratorDocs/tutorial.md

 ![](_static/images/tutorial/6/9.jpg "9")
 ![](_static/images/tutorial/6/10.jpg "10")

-The resolution  might be too small to your taste (and I agree).
+The default resolution might be too small to your taste (and I agree).
 By default the output is 32 pixels high because it's the height used by most text recognition papers.
 Now you can change that with `-f 64`.

 `python3 run.py -c 10 -k 15 -rk -bl 0.5 -rbl -tc '#000000,#888888' -f 64`